 ConverKit is an email marketing service I use for my client projects.
 It’s a platform that targets professional bloggers, authors, and other creatives.

 ConvertKit offer landing pages, email automation, easy subscription management, responsive customer support and an easy to use interface.

-Customizations of forms are a bit tricky and more suited to someone who has basic knowledge of HTML code, which can be daunting for a beginner.
+Customizations of forms are a bit tricky and more suited to someone who has a basic knowledge of HTML code, which can be a bit challenging for a beginner.

 ConvertKit offers more integrations than Mailerlite but manual activities are required for some of the integrations.